Webinar aims to bring Norfolk and Suffolk tourism sector together to discuss key issues

 “Our progressive culture and willingness to act and learn from ourselves and others was fundamental to our being able to do this so quickly.”

-Mr Wood and Mr Scargill will be joined on the panel by Ruth Knight, director of Waveney River Centre and Norfolk Broads Direct, and Philip Turner, founder of Chesnut Inns, and audience members will also be invited to submit questions.
+Mr Wood and Mr Scargill will be joined on the panel by Ruth Knight – director of Waveney River Centre and Norfolk Broads Direct, Philip Turner – founder of Chesnut Inns, and Andrew Barnes – CEO and owner of Bure Valley Railway.
+The audience members will also be invited to submit questions.

 Mr Scargill concluded: “The relaxing of the lockdown, alongside reduced government support, will be a big challenge.
 Social distancing will lead to reduced business capacity and a restricted product offering, which in turn will reduce potential income levels.
 Combine this with the investment needed to keep customers safe, and you begin to see the pressure on business funds.